-This is the last step in the process of getting your outdoor lights running on solar power.
+This is the last step in running your outdoor lights on solar power.
 It’s also the easiest one to work out.
 Let’s start with the solar panel set.

 A solar panel array of four x 20 volt, 250-watt solar panels would be a good choice for this project.
 Wired in series, the solar panel output would be 80 volts (20 x 4) and 1,000 watts (250 x 4).
 Now 80 volts is way higher than your 24-volt battery rating, and that’s where the charge controller comes in.

-There are two charge controller types in general use, namely PWM and MPPT controllers.
+There are two general charge controller types, PWM and MPPT controllers.
 For this project, an MPPT controller would be the best choice.
 This charge controller can accept input voltages from solar panels higher than the battery requirements and feed the batteries exactly what they need to charge efficiently.
 That functionality will give you exact charge control and extra output power if you choose to upgrade the system.

 To size your MPPT charge controller, you can use this equation to find its required charge output.

 Solar panel power output/battery voltage – 1,000/24 = 41.66 amps charge output.
 In other words, you’ll need a charge controller that can deliver a charge output of 42 amps to the batteries and accept an 80-volt input from the solar panel.
-Considering these figures, a 120 volt, 60 amp charge controller would be a perfect match for the solar panel example we’ve used.
+Considering these figures, a 120-volt, 60-amp charge controller would perfectly match our solar panel example.

 Of course, there is a heap of solar panel models out there.
-The examples here are simply for reference, and it’s not hard to find better suite solar panels.
+The examples here are simply for reference, and it’s not hard to find better-suited solar panels.